vaibhavsagar/resume/resume.md

 ## Experience ##

+### Software Engineer II at KeyMe Locksmiths \hfill May 2020--Present

+- Part of the Control Systems team working on the kiosk codebase \hfill _Python & Haskell_

 ### Software Developer at Obsidian Systems \hfill August 2018--February 2020

 - Software consulting specialising in the Reflex FRP framework \hfill _Haskell